 Anna Regoutz is a Lecturer in Materials Chemistry in the Department of Chemistry at University College London.
 She is a CAMS-UK Fellow and holds a Visiting Scientist position at Diamond Light Source.
-Her research focus lies on bulk, thin film, and nano materials for application in devices, including power electronics, photovoltaics, and biosensors.
-Her interests include novel growth methods for high quality thin films, nanostructured layers, and nanostructures of inorganic materials with a focus on metal oxides.
+Her research focuses on bulk, thin film, and nanomaterials for application in devices, including power electronics, photovoltaics, and biosensors.
+Her interests include novel growth methods for high-quality thin films, nanostructured layers, and nanostructures of inorganic materials focusing on metal oxides.
 She works on developing and advancing X-ray spectroscopy methods for bulk materials and surfaces/interfaces in electronic devices.
-She concentrates on using and developing both laboratory- and synchrotron-based spectroscopic methods to study in particular the electronic structure in oxide heterostructures.
-Anna uses her combined expertise in deposition and characterisation of these materials to understand and tune the materials’ electronic and optical characteristics to ultimately improve existing device concepts and develop novel device applications.
+She concentrates on using and developing both laboratory- and synchrotron-based spectroscopic methods to study, in particular, the electronic structure of device-relevant bulk materials and material heterostructures.
+Anna uses her combined expertise in the deposition and characterisation of these materials to understand and tune the materials’ electronic and optical characteristics to ultimately improve existing device concepts and develop novel device applications.

-Anna is an Associate Editor in the Understanding the Earth and its Resources section of Frontiers for Young Minds, an open-access scientific journal written by scientists and reviewed by children.
-Anna serves on the editorial board of Quantum Beam Science.
+Anna is a Specialty Chief Editor in the newly formed Chemistry section of Frontiers for Young Minds, an open-access scientific journal written by scientists and reviewed by children.
+In 2020 she was featured in the Merck/Sigma Next Great Impossible Campaign.

 For a more creative, non-standard view of what Anna thinks about topics related (and unrelated) to her research, check out this interview by Dr Keith Butler, which is part of the Materials Hipster series.